🕓 Last updated on November 22, 2025

 Arteta expressed hope that the striker could return in time for Sunday’s derby, though he avoided giving any guarantee about his match readiness.

-The squad has also been hit by fresh setbacks elsewhere.
-Kai Havertz has suffered a complication in his recovery from a knee problem, reducing Arsenal’s attacking options even further.
-Martin Ødegaard, Gabriel Martinelli, and Noni Madueke continue their respective rehabilitation programmes, while Gabriel Jesus is still regaining sharpness following a lengthy recovery from his own injury.
+The squad faces fresh setbacks elsewhere.
+Kai Havertz suffered a complication in his recovery from a knee problem, which further reduced Arsenal’s attacking options.
+Martin Ødegaard, Gabriel Martinelli, and Noni Madueke continue their respective rehabilitation programmes, while Gabriel Jesus still works to regain sharpness after a lengthy injury layoff.

-Defensive stability has also been disrupted after Gabriel Magalhães picked up a muscular problem while away on international duty with Brazil.
+Defensive stability faltered when Gabriel Magalhães picked up a muscular problem during international duty with Brazil.

 Why Gyokeres Returning Is Crucial for Arteta’s Tactical Plans

-Arsenal signed Gyokeres in the summer for around £64 million, viewing him as the physical, mobile striker capable of transforming their attacking structure.
-His ability to hold up play, run in behind, and contribute goals has quickly made him a central figure in Arteta’s system, especially with Jesus and Havertz unavailable.
+Arsenal signed Gyokeres in the summer for around £64 million, seeing him as the physical, mobile striker capable of transforming their attacking structure.
+He holds up play, runs in behind, and contributes goals, quickly becoming a central figure in Arteta’s system, especially with Jesus and Havertz unavailable.

-Without the Swede leading the line, Arteta has relied on Mikel Merino in an improvised forward role, a solution that has reduced Arsenal’s fluidity and limited their threat in the final third.
+Without the Swede leading the line, Arteta has relied on Mikel Merino in an improvised forward role.
+That solution reduced Arsenal’s fluidity and limited their threat in the final third.

 The derby against Tottenham at the Emirates Stadium on November 23, 2025, arrives at a pivotal moment in Arsenal’s Premier League campaign.
-The Gunners remain four points clear of Manchester City at the top of the table, but recent draws have allowed their rivals to edge closer.
+The Gunners sit four points clear of Manchester City at the top of the table, but recent draws allowed their rivals to edge closer.

 Victory over Spurs would strengthen Arsenal’s title challenge and reinforce their authority in North London, making Gyokeres’ potential return even more significant.

-Arteta remains cautiously optimistic about Gyokeres’ involvement, but the striker’s fitness will be evaluated closely up to matchday.
+Arteta remains cautiously optimistic about Gyokeres’ involvement, but he and the medical staff will evaluate the striker’s fitness closely up to matchday.
 With key players still sidelined and attacking options limited, Gyokeres’ availability could determine the balance of the match.
-His presence offers structure, physicality, and leadership in the final third—qualities Arsenal have lacked during his brief absence.
+His presence brings structure, physicality, and leadership in the final third—qualities Arsenal have lacked during his brief absence.

-Arsenal supporters will welcome the encouraging signs regarding Gyokeres’ recovery, even though his starting place is not yet assured.
-His potential return comes at a defining moment in the season, and his influence could be decisive in a derby that may shape the trajectory of the Premier League title race.
+Arsenal supporters welcome the encouraging signs regarding Gyokeres’ recovery, even though his starting place is not yet assured.
+His potential return comes at a defining moment in the season, and his influence could prove decisive in a derby that may shape the trajectory of the Premier League title race.

-While Arsenal continue to navigate a difficult injury period, the return of their marquee striker offers renewed optimism ahead of one of their biggest fixtures of the campaign.
+As Arsenal navigate a difficult injury period, the return of their marquee striker injects renewed optimism ahead of one of their biggest fixtures of the campaign.

 Want more Arsenal updates?
 Visit our homepage.